liuyxpp/MakiePublication.jl/README.md

 ## Colors

-The default color cycle is 10-color [seanborn_deep](https://juliagraphics.github.io/ColorSchemes.jl/stable/catalogue/#Seaborn).
+The default color cycle is 10-color [seanborn_deep](https://juliagraphics.github.io/ColorSchemes.jl/stable/catalogue/#Seaborn) (since v0.2.3).
 MakiePublication also provides 15 carefully chosen color palettes based on well-known palettes, such as `tab10`, `tableau_10`, `Makie.wong_colors`, `okabe_ito`, etc. The colors in each palette has been reordered if necessary to be consistent with the order of the default matplotlib color palette, `tab10`.
 The order is: blue, orange, green, red, purple, brown, pink, gray, yellow, and cyan.
 You can choose it from the array `MakiePublication.COLORS` and use it like this:

 ```julia
 with_theme(myplot, theme_web(colors=MakiePublication.COLORS[6]))